The Six Most Ridiculous Rules in the Comics Code

 "Scenes dealing with, or instruments associated with walking dead, or torture, shall not be used.
 Vampires, ghouls and werewolves shall be permitted to be used when handled in the classic tradition such as Frankenstein, Dracula, and other high calibre literary works written by Edgar Allen Poe, Saki, Conan Doyle and other respected authors whose works are read in schools around the world."

-This is why Dracula — the actual character of Dracula — is always fighting characters in both Marvel and DC.
+This is why Dracula -- the actual character of Dracula -- is always fighting characters in both Marvel and DC.

 Zombies were strictly forbidden because, unlike vampires and wolf mans, they didn't have a literary counterpart.
 However, because Stan Lee hated the Code more than someone else taking credit for something, Marvel went ahead and made Zevumbies

 Also why is torture and cannibalism lumped in with vampires, werewolves, and ghouls?
 They know torture and cannibalism exists, right?
 Oh no

 Wait, what?
 Why is this a thing?
 Were they worried kids would start concealing weapons?
 It can't be, the rule isn't "no methods of concealing weapons shall be shown", just no unique or unusual

 HOLD ON, how does The Penguin exist then?
 His uses umbrellas to conceal more weapons than a Latin King in South Side Los Angeles.
 Is hiding a machine gun in an umbrella not unusual?

 I'd guess this is probably preventative, but was this a thing?
 Were there a lot of comics that thought divorce was a laugh riot?
 I don't remember titles like "Tales of Annulment" and "Weird Divorce".
 It's also number one

 This also might explain why Superman didn't get married for half a century.
 Once you get locked in, you get locked in forever.

 Now I consider myself a pretty optimistic person.
 I like to think there's a lot of good in the world.
 I also think characters like Superman exist to show us that there is

 won out, it'd be easy to be good.
 What use are good guys if they constantly beat one dimension evil-for-the-sake-of-evil bad guys just because they're on the moral high ground?
 That's not inspiring.
 That's not a lesson.

 This rule, I think more so than the others, represents what was wrong with this Code.
 If you want to save kids from being brainwashed by certain messages, don't just brainwash them with your own message.
 You're not helping the nation's youth by selling them a fake status quo.
 Telling stories where vampires exist might actually be less damaging

 Sometimes the bad guys win, sometimes the good guys save the day, but at too great a cost.
 Sometimes life just kicks you in the dick (or lady dick, this is the 21st century).
 However, it's in that moment where the best characters stand tall, dig in, and move on.

-That’s the lesson.
+the lesson.
 That's what these character can teach.
 You're not a hero if you never have to face a loss.
 You're a hero if you can take a loss and find the courage to keep going.

 Over the years, the power of the Code faded.
 Stan Lee wanted to run a story featuring Harry Osbourne's pill addiction, but the Code wouldn't allow it, stating that no reference to drug use could be shown.
 Lee argued that he wasn't showing it favorably

 After that, comics started getting away with more and more, until finally they stopped submitting to the CCA at all.
 Even Archie

 Now, pretty much everyone ignores the Comics Code.
 It is a relic of the past, a weird leftover of an overreactive time.

 It's also worth noting that morally outraged mobs have also stopped blaming things for the corruption of youth.
 Well except for TV.
 And Movies.
 And Rock and Roll.
 And Rap.
 And music videos.
 And celebrities.
 OH, and Video Games.
 And most of the Internet.
-And texting.
+And texting